5 Tips to Avoid Stress This Holiday Season

 The holiday season is a time to relax, give thanks and celebrate all things merry and bright.

 The holiday season is a time to relax, give thanks and celebrate all things merry and bright.
 At least, that’s what it’s supposed to be — but if you’re on a journey to quit tobacco, the holidays can also bring a lot of stress.
 Stress is a major cause of tobacco cravings — and between holiday shopping, cooking, entertaining and cleaning, those cravings can come on strong, to help we have 5 tips to avoid holiday stress.

-Here are five ways to avoid holiday stress, manage anxiety and keep the urges at bay throughout the season.
+Here are 5 tips to avoid holiday stress, manage anxiety and keep the urges at bay throughout the season.

 If you have a holiday party on the calendar, take additional steps to limit your tobacco exposure ahead of time.
 Ask the host if smoking or other tobacco use will be allowed at the event.
 If the answer is “Yes,” try these tips: